Tiefseetauchner/TiefDownConverter/README.md

 \end{document}
 ```

-Where meta.tex is also in the template directory.
-It would contain something like this:
+Where `meta.tex` is also in the template directory and might contain:

 ```latex
 \lang      {english}